 The Taiping Rebellion, as much as anything, marked the end of the Imperial system in China.
 There were two main influences that made the rebellion such a potent force.
 Firstly the Qing dynasty was a foreign dynasty run by an elite of Manchu families.
 Han people were not allowed to marry Manchus or settle in Manchuria.
 All men had to wear their hair in a 'pigtail' or 'queue' ➚ as a continual reminder of submission to Qing rule.
 Secondly Chinese people along the coast were in contact with foreign people with different creeds and philosophies.
 News of the French Revolution and the fall of the Bourbon dynasty ➚ excited much interest.
 The general level of belief in the traditional Buddhist and Daoist religions was in decline and the Taipings offered a reinvigorated religious revival.
-The first Opium War had demonstrated the weakness of the Qing regime and it had also led to a much resented increase in burden of taxes.
+The first Opium War had demonstrated the weakness of the Qing regime and it had greatly increased the burden of taxes.
 There was a regional ingredient too, southern China had for centuries considered itself separate to the north, remembering with some nostalgia the prosperous days of the Southern Song dynasty.

 Hong Xiuquan (洪秀全) [1 Jan 1814 - 1 Jun 1864)] was the leader of the Taipings 太平 (transliterated as ‘Great Leveling’ or ‘Great Peace’) with a mixture of Chinese; Christian and European ideas.
 Hong Xiuquan came across Christian missionaries and the Bible at an early age in Guangdong.
 After an illness he had a vision in which he believed himself divinely inspired.
 Hong offered equality between men and women as well as reform to the hated system of land ownership where landlords exploited poor tenant farmers.
 Chinese people with a grievance against the Qing system enthusiastically joined the new movement.
 From this reformist point of view, the Taiping rebellion is seen as the forerunner of the Republican and Communist mass movements one hundred years later.